 Julie Cox has taught high school English for 17 years and currently serves as a curriculum specialist at Logan County High School in Kentucky.
 She loves helping students see how books and writing help them connect all the pieces of their education.

-Julie Cox invites and encourages us to take risks in order to encourage students to try new things with their writing and reading.
+Julie Cox invites us to take risks in order to encourage students to try new things with their writing and reading.
 Julie concludes that when teachers are professional risk-takers, we are more available to students, and know how to help them when they fail.

 When students feel safe then they are positioned to learn.
 Julie Cox shares ways to create a learning environment that brings unity to her high school classroom.